statistical-grimoire/book/data/ch-3/Egyptian-skulls/README.md

 Manly, B. F. J. (1984). *Multivariate statistical methods: A primer*.
 Chapman and Hall.

 Thomson, A., & Randall-MacIver, D. (1905). *Ancient races of the Thebaid*.
+Oxford University Press.